Reconciling Overt Bias and Hidden Bias in Sensitivity Analysis for Matched Observational Studies: Sensitivity Analysis Informed by Post-Matching Overt Bias

-That is, the $\Delta_{1-\alpha^{\prime}}$ stated in Lemma~\ref{thm: validity of A} is an asymptotically valid confidence set for the unknown true $\mathbf{p}$, even when the score $s_{ij}$ was constructed by some misspecified model of $e_{ij}$ or $p_{ij}$, and even when unmeasured confounders exist.
-This is because the validity of $\Delta_{1-\alpha^{\prime}}$ only depends on the fact that each $s_{ij}$ does not change with post-matching treatment indicators $\mathbf{Z}$, in addition to some mild regularity conditions ensuring that the finite-population central limit theorem holds for $S$.
+That is, $\Delta_{1-\alpha^{\prime}}$ in Lemma~\ref{thm: validity of A} is an asymptotically valid confidence set for the unknown true $\mathbf{p}$, even if the score $s_{ij}$ is constructed from a misspecified model for $p_{ij}$ and even in the presence of unmeasured confounders.
+This is because the validity of $\Delta_{1-\alpha^{\prime}}$ relies only on (i) $s_{ij}$ being fixed with respect to the post-matching treatment indicators $\mathbf{Z}$ and (ii) mild regularity conditions ensuring that a finite-population central limit theorem holds for $S$.